BaochaiXue/PhysTwin/playground_parameter_guide.md

 This guide explains how to configure `interactive_playground.py` for experimenting with a prebuilt PhysTwin.
 The playground loads a trained PhysTwin model and the associated Gaussian Splatting representation so you can interactively control the object in real time.

+The Python code in this repository follows the standard type hinting syntax introduced in **Python&nbsp;3.10**.
+You will therefore see annotations using built‑in generics such as `list[int]` and unions written with the `|` operator.
+These hints are purely for readability and static analysis and do not affect the runtime behaviour of the scripts.

 ## Parameter Overview

 | Parameter | Default | Description |